 Who it’s for: Anyone who loves social media and has experience growing accounts (even if it’s your own).
 Since you’re the social contact for the company, you must be able to master their brand and voice.

-Potential earnings: The average base salary for a social media manager in the US is $46,940.
+Potential earnings: The average base salary for a social media manager in the US is $46,940 — which comes out to roughly a $4k-per-month income.
 After landing an entry-level position, you can gradually learn how to use paid ads to drive traffic and sales.
 If you master paid ads, you can start charging the big bucks.

 How to start: Start by choosing a social media platform to master and growing your own channels.
 When you don’t have past client experience, this is the easiest way to show prospective clients you know what you’re doing.